 Code generators may seem to defeat the very purpose of learning a language in-depth but do not look at it that way.
-Code generators can expedite the process, a beginner, and expert alike, can learn many things from these too.
+Code generators can expedite the process.
+A beginner and expert alike can learn many things from these too.

 6. Collaborate and Join Forums

 The search engine behemoth gives us yet again a way to love it more!
-Although this is not new, Google Code might escape the sight of budding developers, which shouldn’t happen!
+Although this is not new, Google Code might escape the sights of budding developers, which shouldn’t happen!
 There is so much to use and to learn at Google Code that will surely boost your career as a developer.

 Inside DreaminCode’s forums, developers encourage each other to act first before asking.
 You can’t go posting and asking for a code, what they do is help you with the code you have.
 As Carl Sagan said “When you make the finding yourself — even if you are the last person on Earth to see the light — you will never forget it.”